Tropes common to all Prospitians and Dersites

 - Logical Weakness: He may be omnipotent, but his powers come from the Black Queen's Ring. removing ring (or the arm wearing the ring) means that he's Brought Down to Normal.
 However, it's easier said than done since he is omnipotent.
 The only person able to exploit this is PM, who's similarly empowered by the White Queen's Ring.

 - Lonely at the Top: He's been bored out of his skull ever since he became omnipotent.

-- Marathon Boss: His duel with PM has been going on for two years in-universe.
-It may be an inversion; Jack himself is still scared shitless and it's PM who's pressing the fight.
+- Marathon Boss: His duel with PM has been goes on for three years in-universe.

 - Meaningful Rename: For his new name, Sovereign Slayer, or SS = Spades Slick